Tin Free Steel

 Features of tin free steel

 Heat resistance – TFS can undergo high temperature lacquer baking for short period with no change in its corrosion resistance.
-High temperature baking (around 400 deg C) causes neither discoloration nor deterioration in material properties in TFS steel.
+High temperature baking (around 400 deg C) causes neither discoloration nor deterioration in the coating properties in TFS steel.

-- Resistance to black sulphide stain – TFS steel has excellent resistance to black sulphide stain.
+Resistance to black sulphide stain – TFS steel has excellent resistance to black sulphide stain.
 Due to it TFS is the most suitable material for making food cans with inside painting.
 Food cans made of TFS are not susceptible to sulphur staining and blackening.

-- Corrosion resistance – TFS offers superb chemical and corrosion resistance.
+Corrosion resistance – TFS offers superb chemical and corrosion resistance.
 It has very good corrosion resistance after painting.
 Lacquering and painting enhances these properties, protecting the steel even at the most severely fabricated points.
 TFS is normally used with both surfaces painted.
 It can also be used with the internal surface unpainted depending on the contents.
-TFS tends to rust in a humid atmosphere hence it should be used as soon as possible after unpacking.
+TFS tends to rust in a humid atmosphere hence it is to be used as soon as possible after unpacking.

-- Solderability – TFS is not compatible with soldering.
+Solderability – TFS is not suitable for soldering.

-- Weldability – The metallic coating layer of TFS has a high elctrical resistance.
+Weldability – The metallic coating layer of TFS has a high electrical resistance.
 When welding TFS, it is necessary that the metallic coating layers in the welded area is removed in advance.
 Weldability of TFS is inferior to tinplates

-- Type MR – These base steels are low in residual elements and have good corrosion resistance properties.
-These steels are widely used in general applications
+Type MR – This base steel is low in residual elements and has good corrosion resistance properties.
+This steel is widely used for general applications.

-- Type L – In this type the base steel has extremely low residual elements (Cu, Ni, Co and Mo).
-These steels have very good corrosion resistance to certain types of food products.
+Type L – In this type the base steel has extremely low residual elements (Cu, Ni, Co, and Mo).
+This steel has improved corrosion resistance for certain types of food product containers.

-- Type D – In D type aluminum killed base steel is used.
-These types are used in applications involving deep drawing or other types of severe forming that tend to give rise to Lueder’s lines.
+Type D – In type D, aluminum killed base steel is used.
+This type of steel is used in applications involving deep drawing or other types of severe forming which tends to give rise to Lueder’s lines.
 This type of steel is needed for minimizing severe fluting and stretcher-strain hazards or for use in severe drawing application.